gbejula/capstone-project/README.md

   - updates the package lists and installs Terraform using `apt-get`

 > **Install kubectl**
+  - Kubernetes and all its dependencies are installed.

 > **Install AWS CLI**
+  - AWS CLI and all its dependencies are installed.

 > **Install Helm**
+  - Helm and all its dependencies are installed.

 > **Install Jenkins**
+  - Jenkins and all its dependencies are installed.

 ### Phase II